TateStaples/TopologyOptimization/README.md

 ## Gyroid
 The second, and main, material supported by this engine is the gyroid.
 The gyroid is a triply periodic (repeating vert/horiz/depth) minimal surface (locally smallest area) given by the function cos(x)sin(y)+cos(y)sin(z)+cos(z)sin(x) > threshold.
+It it beneficial for our project for several reasons:
+- It can be parameterized for variable densities
+- Strong strength/volume ratio
+- Can print without support

 Some beneficial characteristics of the gyroid are:
 - easy to parameterize in periodic manner